qrakhen/periodiq/periodiq/README.md

 You are completely detached from the monotonous torture of writing static markup, resulting in a feeling of freedom and levitation that persists to the last commit and beyond.

-Just pure, simple and honest JavaScript.
+It's just pure & simple JavaScript.

 _Periodiq_ comes with the so-called 'ElementTree' system, a smart and fully extendable module tree to perfectly fit all the needs for even the most adventurous projects.